A new characterization of the holographic entropy cone: Conjectures and evidence

-\paragraph{Conjecture \ref{conj:sHIQmaj}:} We tested a large number of known sHIQs, finding that they all passed the majorization test.
+\paragraph{Conjecture \ref{conj:sHIQmaj}:} To test this conjecture, it is sufficient to test it on the primitive sHIQs.
+We tested a large number of known primitive sHIQs, finding that they all passed the majorization test.
 Two strategies were employed: analytic and numerical.
 The analytic strategy consisted of showing that the inequality \eqref{majmax} holds for arbitrary $t$ and arbitrary positive $b_i$.
-As an example, for MMI null-reduced on the region $A$, we wish to show that \be (b+c,0)\succ(b,c)\,. \ee If $b\le c$, we have three cases: $t\in (-\infty,b]$, $t\in[b,c]$, $t\in[c,\infty)$.
-In each case, \eqref{majmax} is easily confirmed.\footnote{Note that in this simple case, majorization is also immediately evident from the definition in \eqref{majdef}.} This method quickly becomes tedious to do by hand, but can be implemented in \emph{Mathematica} using \texttt{FullSimplify}; see appendix \ref{sec:code} for details.
-The analytic method was applied to the 1877 known $\N=6$ primitive sHIQs (but not their images under permutations involving the purifier).
+As an example, for MMI null-reduced on the region $A$, we wish to show that \be (b,c)\prec(b+c,0)\,. \ee If $b\le c$, we have three cases: $t\in (-\infty,b]$, $t\in[b,c]$, $t\in[c,\infty)$.
+In each case, \eqref{majmax} is easily confirmed.\footnote{Note that, in this simple case, majorization is also immediately evident from the definition in \eqref{majdef}.} This method quickly becomes tedious to do by hand, but can be implemented in \emph{Mathematica} using \texttt{FullSimplify}; see appendix \ref{sec:code} for details.
+The analytic method was applied to the 1876 known (non-MI) $\N=6$ primitive sHIQs (but not their images under permutations involving the purifier, which were tested using the numerical method below due to computational speed).

 For large inequalities, this analytic method becomes too slow.
 We can instead carry out the majorization test numerically, by directly implementing the definition \eqref{majdef} for random values of the $b_i$; again, see appendix \ref{sec:code} for details.
 This method can find counterexamples but cannot prove that the test is passed.
 However, finding no counterexample after many random draws constitutes convincing evidence.
 Furthermore, the test is extremely fast.
-For example, testing all 1877 known $\N=6$ primitive sHIQs \cite{Hernandez-Cuenca:2023iqh} with 100 random draws for each null reduction took only about a minute on a standard laptop, versus several days for the analytic method.
-The numerical method was applied to the toric inequalities \cite{Czech:2024rco} up to $\N=13$.
+For example, testing all 1876 known $\N=6$ primitive sHIQs \cite{Hernandez-Cuenca:2023iqh} with 100 random draws for each null reduction took only about a minute on a standard laptop, versus several days for the analytic method.
+The numerical method was applied to the toric and projective plane inequalities \cite{Czech:2024rco} up to $\N=13$ and for the 11253 images involving the purifier of the 1876 known $\mathsf{N} = 6$ primitive sHIQs.

 The analytic and numerical results taken together constitute overwhelming evidence in favor of conjecture \ref{conj:sHIQmaj}.